Pros and Cons of a Design Agency as a Client and a Designer

 An alternative option

 Suppose you need graphics for your social media and your landing page, website, and advertising banners.
-Considering that your offer regularly changes and your social accounts need regular upkeep, this alone will already be unviable for most businesses to outsource to a design agency.
+This alone will already be unviable for most businesses to outsource to a design agency.

 Working with ManyPixels

-With our plans, you get access to unlimited design and unlimited revisions, all for a flat monthly fee.
+With our affordable monthly plans, you get access to unlimited design and unlimited revisions, all for a flat monthly fee.
 Without the outrageous bill, you get all the perks of a design agency.

 Our team consists of a fine blend of skilled designers, project managers, and quality controllers.
 That’s why we can take any design need out of your hands and allow you to focus on what you do best.